jrestful/server/mongo/README.md

 ### For your controllers

-`org.jrestful.web.controllers.rest.support.GenericDocumentRestController` and `org.jrestful.web.controllers.rest.support.GenericSequencedDocumentRestController` are abstract classes for your documents and sequenced documents REST controllers.
+`org.jrestful.web.controllers.rest.support.GenericDocumentApi` and `org.jrestful.web.controllers.rest.support.GenericSequencedDocumentApi` are abstract classes for your documents and sequenced documents API.

-`GenericDocumentRestController` defines 5 methods:
+`GenericDocumentApi` defines 5 methods:

  - `list(int pageIndex, int pageSize)`, mapped on `GET /`, returning status 200 (OK)
  - `get(String id)`, mapped on `GET /{id}`, returning status 200 (OK) or 404 (NOT FOUND)